-Click HERE for all the details you need to know about the famous Kandy To Ella Train – The Most Scenic Train Journey In The World.
+Click HERE for all the details you need to know about the famous Kandy To Ella Train Journey Sri Lanka – The Ultimate Guide

 After disembarking your train journey, we recommend staying a couple of nights in the mountain town that is Ella.
 With not only beautiful restaurants but plenty of sightseeing.
 Ella Rock, The Nine Arch Bridge and Little Adam’s Peak will tire your legs but your memories will be full.